• Home

 • Fondant: Edible sugar dough, known as fondant, is often used for cake decorating; however, you can also use it to decorate cookies with cute shapes!

-When to ice or frost sugar cookies?
+When to ice or frost almonds cookies?

-• Bonus: Refrigerating the dough will help control the spread of your cookies during baking, which will ensure a more concentrated flavor and deliciously soft texture!
+• Bonus: Refrigerating the dough will help control the spread of your cookies during baking, which will ensure a more concentrated almond flavor and deliciously soft texture!

 • Freezing cookie dough: If you would like to make sugar cookie dough farther in advance, freezing the dough is the way to go!
-Just like refrigeration, there are two ways to freeze cookie dough: as an entire batch of dough or as individual cookie dough balls.
+Just like refrigeration, there are two ways to freeze cookie dough – as an entire batch of dough or as individual cookie dough balls.
 Cookie dough will keep well in the freezer for up to 3 months.

 • To freeze dough as individual (ready to bake) cookie balls: Scoop the cookie dough and roll into balls roughly 1 ½ tablespoons each.
 Transfer the cookie dough balls onto a large cookie sheet lined with parchment paper.
 Flash freeze the cookie dough for 1 hour, or until frozen.
 Remove the cookie sheet from the freezer and transfer the balls to a freezer-safe zip-closure bag.
 Store the drop cookie dough balls in the freezer until ready to use.